 Documents and Letters

 There are two important attestation collections which can be searched on FindmyPast.
 This is a fee-paying website that offers a free trial period and you’ll be taken to the site if you click on the banner below.
 They are Royal Artillery Attestations 1883-1942 and Royal Tank Corps Enlistment Records 1919-1934.
 A recruit’s information was entered when they joined the corps.
 However, they are only useful if the soldier in question joined the Royal Artillery prior to April 1942 (when the General Service Corps was formed) or one of the regiments which made up the Royal Tank Corps between 1919 and 1934.
 You’ll find men who enlisted in the Hussar, Lancer, Dragoon and Dragoon Guards regiments prior to their mechanization in this collection.
-There’s a lot of information in the attestation books, with a person’s place of birth, age and next of kin recorded, along with their campaigns and date of discharge or reason for becoming non-effective.
+There’s a lot of information in the books, with a person’s place of birth, age and next of kin recorded, along with their campaigns and date of discharge or reason for becoming non-effective.

 Around 1929, the Royal Artillery’s attestation book changes the information which was recorded and only a soldier’s full name and army number are guaranteed to appear.
-There is often a note regarding what happened to a soldier, for example if they were sent to the reserve or were transferred to another corps or to a regiment.
+There is often a note regarding what happened to a soldier, for example, if they were sent to the reserve or were transferred to another corps or to a regiment.
 With this information, you can often work out the correct soldier or at least narrow it down to a couple of possibilities, unless you’re looking for a John Smith!

 If you’re researching a soldier who served in the inter-war period, then a regimental journal may hold the key to finding their army number.
-Not all regiments/corps published a journal but many did and these often contain sections recording births, marriages and deaths where you can find army numbers.
+Not all regiments/corps published a journal but most did and these often contain sections recording births, marriages and deaths where you can find army numbers.
 The extract below was taken from The Crossbelts, The Journal of the VIII King’s Royal Irish Hussars: Volume 3: No.1: 1935.
 There may also be a section in journals recording promotions, postings, enlistment and discharges.
 Again, an army number is often recorded.
 To find out if a regiment/corps published a journal, look up its entry in the May 1939 Army List available to view for free on the National Library of Scotland’s website.
 If a journal was published, then it will be listed below a regiment’s/corps’ title.

 Unfortunately, journals are quite difficult to find.
 Regimental/corps’ museums often have a set, the Imperial War Museum has a reasonable collection but your best bet is to visit the British Library in London.
 You can search for the journals on the main catalogue, however, you will need a reader’s pass to view them.
 Nearly all of the journals have to be ordered 48 hours in advance which can make viewing difficult.